iterative/dvc.org/content/docs/studio/visualize-exp.md

 <img src="/img/studio/plots.png" alt="drawing" width="300"/>

-_Here, 2 experiments were selected comparison using plots._
+_Here, 2 experiments were selected for comparison using plots._

 ## Generate trend charts

 Click on the Trends button to generate a plot of how the metrics changed over the course of the different experiments.
+For each metric, the trend charts show how the metric changed from one commit to another within a single branch in the repository.

 <img src="/img/studio/trends.png" alt="drawing" width="300"/>

 ## Compare experiements

 To compare different experiements, select two or more experiements (represented by the commits), and click on the 'Compare' icon.
+The metrics, parametes and files in the selected experiments will be displayed side by side for easy comparison.

 <img src="/img/studio/compare.png" alt="drawing" width="300"/>